borgbackup/borg/docs/installation.rst

     # optional: run all the tests, on all supported Python versions
     fakeroot -u tox

-Note: as a developer or power user, you always want to use a virtual environment.
+.. note:: As a developer or power user, you always want to use a virtual environment.